RaynerGWH/Parade/README.md

 ---

-## 📜 Rules of Parade
+## 📜 Parade Principles

-Not familiar with Parade?
-Don't worry!
-Check out this [link](https://cdn.1j1ju.com/medias/8f/7e/8f-parade-rulebook.pdf) for a quick rule rundown.
+Perplexed about Parade?
+Panic not!
+Peek at this [PDF](https://cdn.1j1ju.com/medias/8f/7e/8f-parade-rulebook.pdf) for proper play principles.
-It may seem a bit hard at first, but you'll quickly become an expert parade legend! 🎪✨
+Perhaps puzzling at first, practice will pave the path to becoming a parade prodigy! 🎪✨

 ---

-## ▶️ How to Run the App
+## ▶️ Playing Parade

 1. Compile the Java Code: